benjaminp/six/documentation/index.rst

 .. data:: text_type

-   Type for representing textual data in Unicode.
+   Type for representing (Unicode) textual data.
 This is :func:`py2:unicode` in Python 2 and :func:`py3:str` in Python 3.

 .. data:: binary_type